happydahlia/Data-Science-Portfolio-Final/README.md

 ````
 ![image](https://github.com/user-attachments/assets/c74cf1e2-3204-44ba-8b0e-e1f7c8f5f274)
 ## Chi-Squared Test
 Then a chi-squared test was run on the CISS data of the different coping styles to see if African-Americans and Immirgants had significantly different dominant coping styles.
-To do this, the tables containing the overall coping style for each participant had to be manipulated
+To do this, the tables containing the overall coping style for each participant had to be manipulated.
+Then na contingency table was made and the statistical significance was analyzed.
 ````
 style_expanded = scores_df.explode('Overall Coping Style')